mmacgilvray18/Phospho_Network/README.md

 ## To run pipeline requires that you clone the git repository

-   * open a terminal and type:  git clone https://github.com/mmacgilvray18/Phospho_Network.git This will copy the git repository into a folder called Phospho_Network.
+  Open a terminal and type:  git clone https://github.com/mmacgilvray18/Phospho_Network.git This will copy the git repository into a folder called Phospho_Network.

 1. Use the provided ipython notebook, Phospho_Network.ipynb.
 This notebook was generated using jupyter notebook.